evanxd/mailhook/README.md

 var mailhook = new Mailhook('user', 'password', 'host');
 ```

-Trigger a Webhook to do something when receive emails from a specific email sender.
+Trigger a Webhook to do something when receive emails from the specific email `mail@your-host.com` sender.
 ```js
 mailhook.hook("mail@your-host.com")
         .trigger('https://webhook.fake/hooks/3345678');